The Gender Service is located at the Royal Brisbane and Women’s Hospital and includes:

 - Assessment and report by Psychiatrist for gender affirmation surgery

-- Community linking and referrals to relevant services
+- Community linking and referrals to relevant services.

 - Patient resides in Queensland

-- surgical or endocrine services
+- Surgical or endocrinology services

 A referral may be rejected without the following information.

-- Sexual health check depending on sexual risk: anti-HIV/HIV Ag, anti-HAV IgG, anti-HBc, anti-HBs, HBsAg, anti-HCV IgG, syphilis serology, PCR for chlamydia and gonorrhoea on specimens from urine/genitals, pharynx and rectal sites, and cervical screening as applicable
+- Sexual health check depending on the patient’s sexual risk: anti-HIV/HIV Ag, anti-HAV IgG, anti-HBc, anti-HBs, HBsAg, anti-HCV IgG, syphilis serology, PCR for chlamydia and gonorrhoea on specimens from urine/genitals, pharynx and rectal sites, and cervical screening as applicable

 Out of catchment